FreakingLoki/inventory_simulator/README.md

 to locate and fix or update a function.

 ## Planned Future Features
-### Push Order Dates
-If an order is submitted which will drive inventory negative, that order should be pushed out so that its date is *after* enough incoming inventory has been received to fill the entirety of the order.
-In other words, I need to add a way to protect the system from allowing sales of more product than what is on hand.
-Stock warnings should be updated to warn the user that their order is being delayed until the warehouse has enough inventory to fill the order.

 ### Business Analysis Tools
 Once the order history component has been built, adding this feature would allow a user to run data analysis tools to draw conclusions about the simulated business.
 Sales